RCK777-BALL/WorkPro4/backend/README.md

 Remember to configure IP allow lists, TLS certificates, and credentials as required by your provider.
 After updating the URI, rerun `pnpm --filter backend db:push` to sync the Prisma schema.

+> **Note:** The backend's connection-string sanitizer automatically appends `directConnection=true` to standalone `mongodb://` URIs that do not already set `directConnection` or `replicaSet`.
+SRV-style (`mongodb+srv://`) and multi-host replica-set URLs are left untouched so managed-cluster options continue to work as provided.

 Once the database is reachable you can start the backend with:

 ```bash